PHYSICAL THERAPY RESIDENCY PROGRAM ORTHOPEDIC PHYSICAL THERAPY

 • Graduates of the Harris Health Orthopedic Residency have gone on to earn OCS, FAAOMPT, and PhD designations, have become assistant and adjunct university professors as well as residency faculty, own their own practices, and they have also served in local, state, and national appointed positions.

-• Outcome Publication: 92% first time pass rate on OCS exam and 97% total pass rate.
+• Outcome Publication: 90% first time pass rate on OCS exam and 98% total pass rate.
+100% pass rate over past two cohorts.
 Completion rate is 100% for the past 5 years.

 • Financials: There is no tuition cost associated with our program.
 Costs associated with the program include the clinical instructor certification course via Texas Clinical Education Consortium which is typically $85.
 We also do not cover the cost of the ABPTS board specialty exam.
 The first payment (if taking the exam right after graduation from the program) will be due during your residency year.